Duration

 When does Oktoberfest 2026 take place?

 Most visitors spend 4 to 8 hours at Oktoberfest.
 For a full day: 10 AM to 11 PM (13 hours).
-For a first visit, we recommend 5 to 6 hours - that is enough for the complete Wiesn experience.
+For a first visit, we recommend 5 to 6 hours - that is enough for a full Wiesn day.What happens at the tapping ceremony?

 There is no widespread Wi-Fi coverage.
 Some tents offer limited Wi-Fi, but the connection is usually poor due to the crowds.
 Tip: Download maps and essential information beforehand.